Userbhashit/password-manager/README.md

 This project helped me understand and apply concepts like file handling, encryption, database management, testing, and modular programming in a real-world context.
 I'm proud of building something that’s both useful and educational.

-> **Note**: Please ensure you have Python 3.10+ installed and run setup.py before starting the program to initialize all required files.
-Then run: pip install -r requirements.txt.
+> **Note**: Please ensure you have Python 3.10+ installed,  run: pip install -r requirements.txt, and run setup.py before starting the program to initialize all required files.

 ---